Stoxum/casinocoin-dev-portal/content/reference-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | DC9CA96AEA1DCF83E527D1AFC916EFAF5D27388ECA4060A88817C1238CAEE0BF | Enabled   |

 Adds sanity checks to transaction processing to ensure that certain conditions are always met.
-This provides an extra, independent layer of protection against bugs in transaction processing that could otherwise cause exploits and vulnerabilities in the CSC Ledger.
-CasinoCoin expects to add more invariant checks in future versions of `casinocoind` without additional amendments.
+This provides an extra, independent layer of protection against bugs in transaction processing that could otherwise cause exploits and vulnerabilities in the STM Ledger.
+Stoxum expects to add more invariant checks in future versions of `stoxumd` without additional amendments.

 Introduces two new transaction error codes, `tecINVARIANT_FAILED` and `tefINVARIANT_FAILED`.
 Changes transaction processing to add the new checks.

 Examples of invariant checks:

-- The total amount of CSC destroyed by a transaction must match the [transaction cost](concept-transaction-cost.html) exactly.
+- The total amount of STM destroyed by a transaction must match the [transaction cost](concept-transaction-cost.html) exactly.
-- CSC cannot be created.
+- STM cannot be created.
 - [`AccountRoot` objects in the ledger](reference-ledger-format.html#accountroot) cannot be deleted.
 (See also: [Permanence of Accounts](concept-accounts.html#permanence-of-accounts).)
 - [An object in the ledger](reference-ledger-format.html#ledger-object-types) cannot change its type.
 (The `LedgerEntryType` field is immutable.)
-- There cannot be a trust line for CSC.
+- There cannot be a trust line for STM.